briancaffey/RedLM/ARTICLE.md

 ### Indexing the book data

-This chapter number, paragraph number and version (original, Mandarin Chinese and English) are added to the document as metadata during the indexing step which runs via a script before starting the FastAPI server.
+In the indexing process, embedding models are used to translate chunks of text (paragraphs) into high-dimensional vectors that represent not only the tokens, but the relationships between the tokens.
+These are the vectors stored in the "Vector Database" used by LlamaIndex.
+The chapter number, paragraph number and version (original, Mandarin Chinese and English) of each paragraph are added to the database entry as metadata during the indexing step which runs via a script before starting the FastAPI server.
 Here's how I indexed the original text and translations with LlamaIndex:

 ```python
 en_embedding_model = HuggingFaceEmbedding(model_name="BAAI/bge-small-en-v1.5")